XTP racing north from Orange near Orange Showgrounds Pedestrian Crossing, 6/10/06, (c) 2006 Dwight Walker

 A pedestrian crossing was put in near Woolworths in Anson St after a 9 year old girl was pulled under a car at corner of Summer and Anson Sts in 2008.
 Citizens had to petition the council to get them to act and they enacted long-overdue plans to build the crossing.
 In 2009, taxi drivers thought there were not enough spaces in the cab rank outside Woolworths because the pedestrian crossing takes up room, but the crossing has stayed to the benefit of pedestrians.

 The local NRMA (road assistance and maps) has shrunk to about 1/3 of its size in a little shop in Sale St as of about June 2006.
 People in Orange though driving many expensive cars, 4WDs, utes and tons of trucks, semi-trailers (live cattle and sheep and groceries and freight) and heavy equipment vehicles (huge mining borers) do not seem to care about paying for insurance so the local NRMA has had to scale back to cut costs.
 It may be a sign of the drought.
 I met a farmer once in late 2005 with a flat-bed truck with a transmission problem in Peisley St around 8pm at night stuck on an incline with no power in the vehicle to move it off the road.
 He just wanted someone to push his vehicle off the road and to scab someone to give him a tow.
 It's a bit sad how poor farmers are.
 They can't even afford a tow-truck or insurance.
 The previous person to rent the PO Box I have now used to run a towing business but it went broke.
 May be there is no money in cars and trucks out here.
 People just use them till they wear out (30-40 years).
 There is very little spent on infrastructure unless the local council pays for it in terms of roads and traffic lights.
-The RTA seems to focus on large jobs like the Sydney Cross City Tunnel or Lane Cove Tunnel but do not put much emphasis on the rural areas where cars and trucks get their transmissions and shock-absorbers hammered through bad roads.
+The RMS (ex RTA) seems to focus on large jobs like the Sydney Cross City Tunnel or Lane Cove Tunnel but do not put much emphasis on the rural areas where cars and trucks get their transmissions and shock-absorbers hammered through bad roads.
 Everyone is always getting their car washed here or getting new tyres or shock-absorbers or wheel-alignments done to try and eek more use out of their ageing fleet.
 I just use the train and bus - State Government infrastructure - slow but cheaper and no on-going costs.

 One sad thing are the local teenager hoons here.
 One was killed in a car crash and there was a big funeral at the Catholic Church opposite my house in May 2006.
 His organs were donated to about 5 people I think, so his life was not totally wasted.
-May be they need more care using BeFree2Go from the NRMA with maps and car assistance, driver training for such young, inexperienced drivers eager to get out and about with all their noisy mates and do squeelies in the main streets of Orange at 1am in the morning and reduction in drink-driving that is rife out here.
+May be they need more care using Free2Go from the NRMA with maps and car assistance, driver training for such young, inexperienced drivers eager to get out and about with all their noisy mates and do squeelies in the main streets of Orange at 1am in the morning and reduction in drink-driving that is rife out here.
 The youth get all boozed up and kill themselves.
 It happens quite regularly, about once every month or 2.
 Alcohol is a big killer of young people out here on the country roads in and around Orange and for that matter right across the rural areas of Australia I would say.
 It's madness.
 There is too much testosterone and madness let loose and the young people kill themselves quite regularly.
 They need grounding or using the Internet or CDs to save having to hoon around.
 It's chaos for youth in rural areas, believe me!
-See RTA young people fatalities (PDF) - young people with P plates are 6 times more likely to be involved in a fatal crash between 10pm and 5am than other drivers, especially on Friday and Saturday nights when they are on the town.
-Skills raising by getting youth to learn to drive on speedways near Bathurst is being trialled in July 2009.
-This is a good idea.
-I did rally-driving near Stanwell Tops in my Suzuki Hatch and it helped me handle bad conditions such as dirt roads or losing control on corners.
+See:

 Put lights on your bike as drivers will knock you down at night otherwise.
 Car drivers in Orange drive at full speed through roundabouts making exceedingly dangerous unless you stop at every intersection and look before crossing to save a massive accident.
 This is a form of bullying.

-Mitchell Hwy Blackspots and Blackstretches 2000-2002 (NRMA) (PDF)
+Mitchell Hwy Blackspots and Blackstretches 2000-2002 (NRMA)

 • 1985